AWARDS AND RECOGNITION:

 These rights include the the nonexclusive worldwide right to use the work, or any part thereof, and Author’s name in any other publication of or by AFIRE and for publicity and public relations purposes in any medium or form of communication now existing or hereafter developed, without any duty of accounting or compensation.

-Contributors also share these same non-exclusive rights and are committed to publish their articles under Creative Commons license CC BY-NC 4.0.
+Contributors also share these same non-exclusive rights and are committed to publish or reprint their articles under Creative Commons license CC BY-NC 4.0.

 CC BY-NC 4.0 allows for the sharing (copying and redistributing in any medium or format) and/or adaptation (remixing, transforming, or building) of the journal materials as long as (A) the use is for non-commercial purposes; (B) a link to the license is provided; and (C) appropriate attribution is given, as long as the attribution is reasonable and does not suggest that the licensor endorses you or your use of the materials.

 Peer review is the system used to assess the quality of a manuscript as it progresses through the publishing process.
-Reviewers on the Summit Journal editorial board assess submitted manuscripts for the integrity, validity, and significance of their insights and research.
+Summit Journal’s editorial board serves as AFIRE’s editorial review (de facto peer review) committee and assesses submitted manuscripts for the integrity, validity, and significance of their insights and research.

-Summit Journal utilizes a transparent peer-review process, where, if the article is published, the reviewer comments are published online alongside the article, in accordance with the journal’s open access, ethics, and other policies.
+Summit Journal utilizes a transparent editorial review process, where, if the article is published, the reviewer comments are published online alongside the article, in accordance with the journal’s open access, ethics, and other policies.

-Summit Journal’s implementation of a transparent peer review process is an extension of the journal and the association’s ethics policies and house rules to promote transparency and accessibility.
-Articles published through the journal’s peer review process are also intended to serve an educational purpose in helping facilitate training and research into peer review.
+Summit Journal’s implementation of a transparent editorial review process is an extension of the journal and the association’s ethics policies and house rules to promote transparency and accessibility.
+Articles published through the journal’s review process are also intended to serve an educational purpose in helping facilitate training and research into emergent forms of transparent peer and editorial review.

-The author may deposit a pre-print version of the paper (manuscript by the author, submitted to the journal, before peer-review and without any editorial amendments) to any platform anytime with acknowledgement to AFIRE and Summit Journal.
-Acknowledgement should be made as follows: “This is a pre-peer-reviewed version of the paper submitted for publication to Summit Journal, published by AFIRE.”
+The author may deposit a pre-print version of the paper (manuscript by the author, submitted to the journal, before editorial review and without any editorial amendments) to any platform anytime with acknowledgement to AFIRE and Summit Journal.
+Acknowledgement should be made as follows: “This is a pre-editorial-reviewed version of the paper submitted for publication to Summit Journal, published by AFIRE.”

-The author may deposit a post-print version of the paper (accepted version of the manuscript after peer-review and content amendments, but before copyediting, typesetting, and proof correction) to the author’s personal website, provided that it is non-commercial, and to the repository of the author’s institution with acknowledgement of the AFIRE and Summit Journal.
-Acknowledgement should be made as follows: “This is an accepted peer-reviewed version of the paper.
+The author may deposit a post-print version of the paper (accepted version of the manuscript after editorial review and content amendments, but before copyediting, typesetting, and proof correction) to the author’s personal website, provided that it is non-commercial, and to the repository of the author’s institution with acknowledgement of the AFIRE and Summit Journal.
+Acknowledgement should be made as follows: “This is an accepted editorial-reviewed version of the paper.
 The published version of the article is available at AFIRE: https://www.afire.org/summit/.”

 The author may deposit a published version of the paper (final edited and typeset version that is made publicly available by AFIRE and can be considered an article) to any institutional repository and distribute and make it publicly available in any way with acknowledgement to AFIRE and Summit Journal.
 Acknowledgement should be made as follows:”This is a published version of the paper, available at AFIRE at http://dx.doi.org/[DOI of the article].”